Overview

 Project Overview

-The Idaho Transportation Department is making plans to improve US-20 between the US-26 Junction, also known as the “Puzzle”, and Idaho Falls.
-This project will develop preliminary design plans for reconstructing the aging roadway and determine how future passing lanes may be implemented to enhance safety along the route.
+This project will develop preliminary design plans for reconstructing the aging US-20 roadway and determining how future passing lanes may be implemented to enhance safety along the route.

 This area of the US-20 corridor is located in Butte, Bingham, and Bonneville counties and is an important route for local Idahoans, commuters, recreationalists, farmers, and other motorists.
-It also serves as the primary route to access the Idaho National Laboratory (INL) and the City of Arco, and is a popular east/west route between Mountain Home and Idaho Falls.
+It also serves as the primary route to access the INL and the city of Arco, and is a popular east/west route between Mountain Home and Idaho Falls.

 Need for this Project